Plan Your Path

 Post-Baccalaureate Course Planning

 Many WashU students do not complete or even begin taking pre-professional courses while enrolled as undergraduates.
 Post-baccalaureate programs allow college graduates to take one or all of the required courses.
 WashU students who choose to complete their requirements after graduation can still take advantage of our pre-health advising and resources.
 Some post-bacc programs cater to career changers (those who need to complete most or all of the science core), some to enhancers (students who have completed the core but are taking advanced science electives to improve their science GPA and/or prepare for the MCAT), and some accept both.
-WashU's post-baccalaureate premedical program accepts both types of students; it allows students to take day or evening courses and provides access to premed resources and advising.
-For more information, please visit the website and schedule an appointment with an advisor.
-Also, take a look at the full list of post-bacc programs available nationally.
+For more information, explore the AAMC's list of post-bacc programs available nationally.

 Course Credits & Grade Requirements